anna-wro/rkk/README.md

 3. Install the project dependencies by running `npm install`.
 4. Start the development server by running `npm run dev`.

-The application should now be accessible at `http://localhost:3000`.
+The application should now be accessible at `http://localhost:3000` in development mode.

 ## Contributing